Will There Be an XRP ETF? Gensler's Exit and Ripple vs. SEC

 Will There Be an XRP ETF?

-As of Oct.
-11, no direct XRP ETF was available in the U.S. market, but investors had indirect exposure to the digital asset through a closed-end fund, the Grayscale XRP Trust (XRX).
-Bitwise and Canary Capital have filed with the SEC to gain approval to create a spot XRP ETF, which would be structured similarly to the existing spot bitcoin ETFs and ethereum ETFs.
+As of Nov.
+22, no direct XRP ETF was available in the U.S. market, but investors had indirect exposure to the digital asset through a closed-end fund, the Grayscale XRP Trust (XRX).
+Bitwise, Canary Capital, and 21Shares have filed with the SEC to gain approval to create a spot XRP ETF, which would be structured similarly to the existing spot bitcoin ETFs and ethereum ETFs.
 Some observers of crypto investments have speculated that Grayscale might convert its fund into an ETF.

 The primary obstacle to the launch of an XRP ETF lies in regulatory uncertainty, particularly due to the ongoing legal battle between Ripple and the SEC.
+The agency's replacement for chair Gensler is expected to be more crypto-friendly, in line with President-elect Trump's public favor for digital assets.
 If XRP is ultimately not deemed a security and regulatory clarity improves, it could lead to the development of an XRP-focused ETF or its inclusion in broader crypto ETFs

 Kent founded a registered investment advisory firm in 2006 and is based in Hilton Head Island, SC, where he lives with his wife and two sons.
 Outside of work, Kent enjoys spending time with his family, playing guitar, and working on his philosophy book, which he plans to publish in the coming year.